 Hailed by the Virginia Gazette as “a rock solid” and “animated” conductor, Chia-Hsuan Lin delights audiences throughout the world with her trademark energy and command.

-Appointed Associate Conductor of the Richmond Symphony Orchestra in 2016, Lin begins her sixth season with the Richmond Symphony in 2021 and was recently named the Interim Music Director of the Contemporary Youth Orchestra of Cleveland.
+Appointed Associate Conductor of the Richmond Symphony Orchestra in 2016, Lin begins her seventh season with the Richmond Symphony in 2022.
 Clark Bustard wrote of Lin's Brahms Fourth Symphony with RSO, "I’ve never heard a more compelling live performance than this one.”
 (Letter V) Other RSO highlights include Handel’s Messiah, the Metro Collection Series, Symphony Pops, family concerts, and a record crowd exceeding 19,000 for Henrico County’s “Red, White, and Lights” Independence Day celebration in 2018.
 Formerly the Assistant Conductor of the Fort Wayne Philharmonic, Lin punctuated the end of her tenure in 2016 “with the command and energy of a soccer star” before a record crowd for a FWP subscription concert. (larryhayes.com)

 Lin enjoys frequent guest appearances around the world.
 She made her Minnesota Orchestra debut in 2020, and has also led the Saint Paul Chamber Orchestra, Virginia Symphony, Fort Wayne Philharmonic, Williamsburg Symphony, Richmond Ballet, Peninsula Music Festival Orchestra, Virginia Commonwealth University Symphony Orchestra, Academy of Taiwan Strings and Taipei Philharmonic Chorus.
 Her recent performance of Tchaikovsky Symphony No. 6 with the Williamsburg Symphony was praised as “an exceptionally absorbing interpretation and rendering.”
 (The Virginia Gazette).